T-Mobile US: cellular IoT device certification and DICE

 | B71 | 617 to 698 MHz | LTE | LTE counterpart of n71, still deployed |

-n71 and n41 are the two bands where T-Mobile qualification is most demanding.
-A module that does not declare n71, or supports it at reduced power, does not pass LTS on low-band coverage tests.
+n71 and n41 are the two bands where RF design is most demanding.
+A module that does not declare n71, or supports it at reduced power, loses T-Mobile's low-band coverage advantage and starts with a handicap against the RF OTA (TRP/TIS) criteria.

 T-Mobile homologation workflow, step by step